By Jim Farrell

 Thank you, for a piece of my heritage is now coming home.

-Jim is writing a book on the whole experience entitled Uncle Matty Comes Home.
-A Facebook page has been created in Martin Teahan’s honor and has over 25,000 fans in just 3 months, www.facebook.com/unclemattycomeshome General Milley is totally committed to bringing the rifle back and honoring his memory.
+Jim has since written a book on the whole experience entitled Uncle Matty Comes Home.
+A Facebook page has been created in Martin Teahan’s honor and had over 25,000 fans in its first 3 months (now 81,000+), www.facebook.com/unclemattycomeshome General Milley was committed to bringing the rifle back and honoring his memory.

 To all 82nd Airborne brothers, this is a reminder that no matter how much time has passed, what you have done for our freedom will never be forgotten.